Kahvedzic/Southern-Water-Corp/README.md

 Souther Water Corp. is an Israeli water desalination company that sells fresh water for three customer segments: Residential, Public, and Private.
 Since the demand for agricultural and residential use is rising, Southern Water Corp. needed to maximize the availability of its three desalination plants.
-In this analysis we will analyze the correlation in PUMP FAILURE (1 or 0) in order to minimize pump failures and predict when and why the next pump failure will occur.
+In this analysis we will analyze the correlation of PUMP FAILURE (1 or 0) in order to view the implications of pump failures and predict when the next pump failure will occur.

 Insights and recommendations are provided on the following key areas: